myarotskaya/architecture-center/docs/data/pipeline-patterns/time-series.md

 Ideally, you would have a stream processing layer that can handle the influx of data and process all of it with high precision and high granularity.
 This isn't always possible, depending on your streaming architecture and the components of your stream buffering and stream processing layers.
 You may need to sacrifice some precision of the time series data by reducing it.
 This is done by processing sliding windows of several seconds apiece, allowing the processing layer to perform calculations in a timely manner.
 If you are capable of capturing full fidelity of your streaming data, you need the compute power and ability to down sample (through aggregates) your data when displaying longer periods of time, such as zooming out your graph to display data captured over several months, for example.

-## When to use this architecture
+## When to use this solution

-Choose a time series architecture when you need to ingest data whose strategic value is centered around changes over a period of time, and you are primarily inserting new data and rarely updating, if at all.
+Choose a time series solution when you need to ingest data whose strategic value is centered around changes over a period of time, and you are primarily inserting new data and rarely updating, if at all.
 You can use this information to detect anomalies, visualize trends, compare current data to historical data, among other things.
 This type of architecture is also best suited for predictive modeling and forecasting results, because you have historical record of changes over time that can then be applied to any number of forecasting models.
 Forecasting means understanding how a metric moves through time and being able to project/predict the future.

 ## Benefits